fedora-copr/copr/doc/user_documentation.rst

   load and making sure everything functions as it should.
 Please see the preferred :ref:`communication channels <communication>`
 - Creating AppStream metadata is too slow for large repositories, you might want to disable it.
-Users cannot do this by themselves `yet <https://pagure.io/copr/copr/issue/754>`_, so please ping any admin to touch ``.disable-appstream`` file into your project directory on the backend
+Go to your project settings and turn off the "Generate AppStream metadata" option, or specify ``--appstream=off`` when creating or modifying a project in ``copr-cli``.
 - When submitting builds, please use ``--background`` parameter to make them deprioritized by scheduler (compared to normal builds).
 It's a nice gesture to other users.